dvfrancis/hi-lo-card-game/README.md

 - [Firefox](https://www.mozilla.org/en-GB/firefox/new/) was used for website testing.
 - [Opera](https://www.opera.com/) was used for website testing.
 - [Safari](https://www.apple.com/uk/safari/) was used for website testing, and mobile screenshots ofan iPhone 12 Pro Max and iPad Pro (12.9-inch) (2nd generation).
-- [Figma](https://www.figma.com/) was used to create the wireframes and the user flow diagram.
+- [Figma](https://www.figma.com/) was used to create the user flow diagram, logic flowcharts, and wireframes.
+- [Deposit Photos](https://depositphotos.com/) was used for these images on the site:
+    - Baize background image TBC.
-- [Sarah Renae Clarke's Colour Catalogue V2](https://sarahrenaeclark.com/color-palettes/) was used to determine the website's colour scheme.
+- [Sarah Renae Clarke's Colour Catalogue V2](https://sarahrenaeclark.com/color-palettes/) was used for the website's colour scheme.
-- [Font Joy](https://fontjoy.com/) was used to determine font pairings.
+- [Font Joy](https://fontjoy.com/) was used for font pairings.
-- [Google Fonts](https://fonts.google.com/) was used to source the Marcellus and Pontano Sans fonts.
+- [Google Fonts](https://fonts.google.com/) was used to source all fonts.
-- [Brand Palettes](https://brandpalettes.com) was used to source the correct Instagram and Facebook colours.
+- [Brand Palettes](https://brandpalettes.com) was used to source the correct Instagram and Facebook link state colours.
 - [Microsoft Photos](https://apps.microsoft.com/detail/9wzdncrfjbh4?hl=en-gb&gl=US) was used to edit all images.
 - [RespImageLint](https://ausi.github.io/respimagelint/) was used to ensure all website images were fully responsive.
 - [To WebP](https://towebp.io/) was used to compress images into webp format.